victoriajanuszek/Data3406-Assignment/README.md

 Additionally, before data exploratory analysis occurs, background research of the (Tang et al., 2018) paper was conducted, where it was assumed that any days or step counts that fell under a certian threshold (i.e less than 0) would be removed, to make the data adhere to the set criteria of assignment 2. <br>

 However, the group will discuss and agree the driving problem, and what data sets can be used to answer the driving problem.
-Additionally, the group will aim to set a timeline, a group GitHub and wiki link for "assignment 2"
+Additionally, the group will aim to set a timeline, a group GitHub and wiki link for "assignment 2" <br>

+There were some **_assumptions_** that I individually assigned myself to investigate in the data exploratory analysis, alongside the required tasks assigned for the assignment.
+The assumptions that I personally investigated: <br>
+- all of the different Step Total values in all three of the datasets are in integers - there will be some minutes/hours were step count is 0 <br>
+- the daily max step count for the three Ids will be above 10,000 <br>
+- There will be many 0 values in the "minute" dataset <br>
+- There will be no NA or NaN (missing values) in the minute datasets, ensuring data cleanliness in this file. <br>

+Additionally, there were some required code chunks for the three individual Ids investigating, for both the daily and the minute dataset <br>
+- the number of days of data for this person
+- daily step count information
+- average step count per day
+- maximum step count
+- minimum step count
+- Additionally, medium step count was also investigated as one other observation that was made about the data for this person

 **A link to notebook(s) you committed to Github with your code for data exploration.** <br>
 This notebook includes a data exploratory analysis and literate programming for three invididual Ids: 1503960366, 1624580081 and 1844505072 for the fitness tracker dataset <br>